Cruella de Vil: One Hundred and One Dalmatians (1961 film)

-Disney's animated version of Cruella first appeared in 1961's One Hundred and One Dalmatians, in which she is voiced by Betty Lou Gerson and animated by Marc Davis who together crafted her into an iconic and memorable character.
-Cruella is one of the few characters to be completely controlled by a single animator, and Davis claimed that Betty Lou Gerson's vocal performance was his greatest inspiration when it came to the character.
+Disney's animated version of Cruella first appeared in 1961's One Hundred and One Dalmatians, in which she was voiced by Betty Lou Gerson and animated by Marc Davis, who together crafted her into an iconic and memorable character.
+Cruella is one of the few characters to be completely controlled by a single animator, and Davis claimed that Gerson's vocal performance was his greatest inspiration when it came to the character.
 Disney based its version of Cruella on the personality and mannerisms of Tallulah Bankhead, and her long, lanky physical design came from Mary Wickes, who served as her live-action model.
 The cool detachment of the original character was replaced by a crazed mania, in which Cruella only barely clung to a sheen of glamour.
 For unexplained reasons, Cruella's cat and husband were omitted from the Disney version.
-Cruella drives a very distinctive automobile, colored red and black, which strongly resembles a Mercedes-Benz 500K Cabriolet.
+Cruella drives a very distinctive automobile, coloured red and black, which strongly resembles a Mercedes-Benz 500K Cabriolet.

-In 2002, Forbes ranked Disney's Cruella as the thirteenth wealthiest fiction character, citing the single 65-year-old has a net worth of $875 million, obtained through inheritance.
-She was also listed as the 39th greatest villain in American cinema in AFI's 100 Years...
+In 2002 Forbes ranked Disney's Cruella as the thirteenth-wealthiest fictional character, citing the single 65-year-old has a net worth of US$875 million, obtained through inheritance.
+She was also listed as the 39th-greatest villain in American cinema in AFI's 100 Years...
 100 Heroes and Villains.
 Moreover, in Ultimate Disney's Top 30 Disney Villains Countdown, Cruella ranked #6.

-In the film, Cruella is wealthy, rude and spoiled.
+In the film, Cruella is wealthy, rude, and spoilt.
 She makes fun of Anita Radcliffe and her husband Roger for making a living from songwriting.
 Cruella desires to make a fur coat from the Radcliffes' Dalmatians, but does not tell the Radcliffes this, simply demanding to know when the puppies arrive.
-Upon the night of the puppies' birth, Cruella is at first dismayed to find their coats completely spotless, but cheers up when Anita tells her that the spots will appear in a few weeks.
+Upon the night of the puppies' birth, Cruella is at first dismayed to find their coats completely spotless but cheers up when Anita tells her that the spots will appear in a few weeks.
 Cruella makes an offer to buy the puppies, all the while mocking Roger for his songwriting career and splattering Roger and Pongo with ink from her pen.
 When Roger finally stands up to her and tells her the puppies are not for sale, she furiously ends her friendship with Anita and storms out, vowing vengeance.